Alcoholic neuropathy is damage to the nerves that results from excessive drinking of alcohol.

 Exams and Tests

-Other tests may be ordered to rule out other possible causes of neuropathy.
+Other tests may be ordered to check for other possible causes of neuropathy or damage to body systems due to neuropathy.
 Tests may include:

 - Controlling symptoms